Skip navigation

 Department: Social Sciences

 She was awarded a PhD in Criminology in March 2022 and her thesis was titled: Marital Rape in Croatia: Law, Economic Precarity and the Politics of Professional Judgment.
 She has taught sociology and criminology undergraduate modules (2019-2021) at the Department of Sociology, University of Essex.
 She holds two Master’s Degrees: one in Gender Studies from Central European University and the other in Sociology from the University of Zagreb.
-Her BA was in Philosophy and Sociology.
+Her BA was in Philosophy and Sociology (Uni of Zagreb).
 Jana is a long-term member of various grassroots feminist, anti-fascist and LGBTIQ movements in the ex-Yugoslav region.

 Jana Kujundzic

 Jana's doctoral project explored the socio-legal structures and power dynamics that affect the perception, prosecution, and penalisation of marital rape in Croatia.
-Drawing on in-depth interviews with a diverse range of professional actors – including lawyers, judges, prosecutors, social workers, coordinators of feminist NGOs, women’s shelters’ workers, psychologists, journalists, and academics – and the first-hand observation of a rape trial, her thesis developed new insights into the legal, political and social implications of marital rape in a post-conflict, post-socialist context.
+Drawing on in-depth interviews with a diverse range of professional actors, including lawyers, judges, prosecutors, social workers, coordinators of feminist NGOs, women’s shelters’ workers, psychologists, journalists, and academics, and the first-hand observation of a rape trial, her thesis developed new insights into the legal, political and social implications of marital rape in a post-conflict, post-socialist context.

 • Please visit the Pure Research Information Portal for further information